Meet our Culinary Team

 In 2004 Chris moved to Atlanta to work and train directly under Guenter Seeger in his Mobil Five Star, AAA Five Diamond, Relais & Châteaux’s flagship restaurant, Seeger’s.
 Chris found his experience working for Guenter to be life changing.

 When Seeger’s closed its doors in 2006, Chris discovered the beautiful mountains of Highlands, NC.
 He took on the position of Sous Chef at Madison’s Restaurant in the Old Edwards Inn and Spa.
-During his tenure at Madison’s, Chris has worked with different talent and developed his own philosophy.
-When joined by Chef Johannes Klapdohr the philosophies of each chef grew stronger and became one goal.
-In 2011 Chef Huerta and Chef Klapdohr started Madison’s Organic Garden at The Farm at Old Edwards.
-Chef Huerta was promoted to Chef de Cuisine shortly after.
-Together they have worked with local providers to ensure farm fresh and top quality ingredients.
+During his tenure at Madison’s, Chris has worked with top talent which helped shape his own style.
+When joined by Executive Chef Johannes Klapdohr, their respective philosophies and techniques grew stronger and became a unified vision.
+In 2011, Chef Huerta and Chef Klapdohr started Madison’s Organic Garden at The Farm at Old Edwards.
+Chef Huerta was promoted to Chef de Cuisine shortly after, and then to Executive Chef of Old Edwards upon Klapdohr’s departure in 2015.
+Chef Huerta is grounded in all aspects of the culture of food, beginning with the agricultural practices until it is presented on the plate as a carefully crafted dining experience.

 Meet Executive Pastry Chef Vinzenz Aschbacher